-Professor Hester teaches environmental law and emerging technology courses at the University of Houston Law Center, and he directs its Environment, Energy and Natural Resource (EENR) Center.
-His research focuses on the innovative application of environmental laws to emerging technologies and risks, such as climate engineering, nanotechnologies, genetic modification, wind and other renewable power projects, and on novel compliance and liability issues.
-Prior to joining the University of Houston Law Center, Prof. Hester served as a partner in Bracewell & Giuliani LLP for sixteen years and led the Houston office's environmental group.
-He has previously taught classes on Environmental Law, Climate Change Liability and Litigation, Emerging Technologies and Environmental Law, Advanced Hazardous Waste Law, and Practice of Environmental Law.
+Professor Hester teaches environmental law courses at the University of Houston Law Center.
+His research focuses on the innovative application of environmental laws to emerging technologies and risks, such as climate engineering, nanotechnologies, artificial intelligence, genetic modification, wind and other renewable power projects, and on novel compliance and liability issues.
+Prior to joining the University of Houston Law Center, Prof. Hester served as a partner in Bracewell LLP for sixteen years and led the Houston office's environmental group.
+He has previously taught classes on Environmental Law, Natural Resource Damages Liability, Environmental Law in Oil & Gas, Climate Change Liability and Litigation, Emerging Technologies and Environmental Law, Advanced Hazardous Waste Law, and Practice of Environmental Law.
+He also teaches the first year course on Statutory Interpretation and Regulatory Practice.

-Prof. Hester was elected as a member of the American Law Institute in 2004, and he was named the Top Environmental Lawyer in Houston in 2011 by Best Lawyers of America.
-He was also elected to the Council of the American Bar Association’s Section on Environment, Energy and Resources (SEER) in 2011, and he was chair of SEER’s Task Force for Young Lawyers in 2011-2012.
-Prof. Hester is the past chair of SEER’s Environmental Enforcement and Crimes Committee, and he is currently vice-chair of the Greater Houston Partnership's Environmental Policy Advisory Committee.
+Prof. Hester was inducted into the American College of Environmental Lawyers in 2015, elected as a member of the American Law Institute in 2004, and named the Top Environmental Lawyer in Houston in 2011 by Best Lawyers of America.
+He was also elected to the Council of the American Bar Association’s Section on Environment, Energy and Resources (SEER) in 2011, and he currently co-chairs SEER's new Law Professors Committee.
+Prof. Hester is the past chair of SEER’s Special Committee on Congressional Relations as well as its Environmental Enforcement and Crimes Committee, and he is currently vice-chair of the Greater Houston Partnership's Environmental Policy Advisory Committee.

-Climate Change Geoengineering: Legal, Political and Philosophical Perspectives (Oxford University 2011) (chapter on U.S. legal issues).
-Publication anticipated in 2012.
+Climate Change Geoengineering: Legal, Political and Philosophical Perspectives (Oxford University 2013) (chapter on U.S. legal issues).

-Private Claims for a Global Climate: U.S. and Indian Litigation Approaches to Climate Change and Environmental Harm, __ Journal of the Indian Law Institute ___ (2011) (accepted for publication June 2011); presented at the International Seminar on Global Environment and Disaster Management: Law and Society, New Delhi, India, July 23, 2011.
+Private Claims for a Global Climate: U.S. and Indian Litigation Approaches to Climate Change and Environmental Harm, __ Journal of the Indian Law Institute ___ (2011); presented at the International Seminar on Global Environment and Disaster Management: Law and Society, New Delhi, India, July 23, 2011.
 The seminar was jointly organized by the Supreme Court of India, the High Court of Delhi, the Indian Law Institute, the Ministry of Environment & Forests, and the Ministry of Law and Justice.

 Nanotechnology: Environmental Law, Policy, and Business Considerations, ABA SEER (2010) ed.
 L. Bergeson (chapter on hazardous waste requirements for nanomaterials).